Fire and rescue services

 Fake money is common in Cambodia, check received notes carefully, particularly high value notes.

 Under Cambodian law, you can ride a motorcycle with an engine capacity of up to 125cc without a licence.
-However, check with your insurer.
+However, check with your insurer first.
 Some travel insurers may not cover you for riding a motorcycle at all, even if you're fully licensed.
 Others won't cover riders unless they hold an Australian motorcycle licence, even if riding a motorcycle with capacity less than 125cc.

 Driving standards are often poor.
 Vehicles and roads are often not well maintained.